TuanjieNew/Indel-Finder/README.md

 # Indel-Finder
 A program used to find indels from next-genearation sequencing data on target gene edited by CRISPR/Cas9 and then calculate the on-target efficiency.
+The indel information will be presented as figures plotted by matplotlib, a module of python.
+You can also use other software, like OriginLab, to plot indel data by yourself.

 ## Environment configuration:
 <code>Indel-Finder</code> uses [Nucleotide-Nucleotide BLAST 2.4.0+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) to find reads position and do local alignment and then processes the blast result to get indel and calculate the on-target efficiency.